Zeusomos/bonds/Rainfall/bonus3/walkthrough.md

 	bonus3@RainFall:~$ objdump -D -M intel-mnemonic bonus3 > /tmp/dump_bon3

 Why do we do objdump first?
-Maybe in this exercise a function exists but is not used so we need to see all the funct
+Maybe in this exercise a function exists but is not used so we need to see all the functions.

+# Exploitation

+Here we have work with an argument and opportunity to use shell from the binary if a comparis